Significant performance event reporting framework

 Where it is determined that a Significant Performance Event has occurred, and it is a matter for which the Commission has the responsibility to report, the Commission’s response will be to:

-Send an information request to the relevant licensed entity(ies) advising that a review is to occur, detailing the information sought by the Commission, with the deadline for receipt of advice being 10 business days following the issue of the request, or within any other time agreed with the Commission.
+- Send an information request to the relevant licensed entity/entities advising that a review is to occur, detailing the information sought by the Commission.

-Review the data received, follow up any queries and draft an Information Paper for public release.
-The Information Paper will concentrate on providing facts, along with any initial observations.
+- Review the data received, follow up any queries and publish a report.
+The report will concentrate on providing facts, along with any observations.

-Aim to release the Information Paper within three weeks of the event, or as soon as possible thereafter.
+- Aim to release the report as soon as possible after the event.
 Timeliness in providing facts to stakeholders is seen as critical by the Commission.

-Only release a separate follow-up report where: (a) there is on-going public interest in the event; and (b) finalised data results in a material change to the facts or initial observations reported in the Information Paper.
-In all other cases, any finalised data or conclusions will be addressed in the next APR.
+- Only release a separate follow-up report where: there is on-going public interest in the event; and finalised data results in a material change to the facts or observations.
+In all other cases, any finalised data or conclusions will be addressed in the next RPR.

 In the interests of transparency the Commission will advise relevant Government agencies and where appropriate, relevant Ministers, that the Commission is reviewing the event.

-There may be occasions where it is not evident at the time of the event whether all the criteria for a Significant Performance Event have been met.
-In such circumstances, the Commission may determine it prudent to seek information from the licensed entity in case it is subsequently determined that an event meets the full defined criteria.
+There may be occasions where it is not evident at the time of the event whether the criteria for a Significant Performance Event has been met.
+In such circumstances, the Commission may determine it prudent to seek information from the licensed entity in case it is subsequently determines that an event meets the criteria.